Barber Dimes, Quarters and Half Dollars

 82997413

-Gem $900 New March 31!
-Gem Original, Proof Strike..
+Gem $900 Gem Original, Proof Strike..
 This colorful, CAC-approved example will immediately grab the eye, as the vibrant rim patina contrasts with untoned centers.
 Intense blue-green shade fills the legend and wreath, surrounding rings of maroon hue on both sides.
 The in-hand appeal is consistent with the images, and the next owner will not be disappointed.
 CAC notes 37 examples in all grades, 11 coins in PR64, and 19 pieces in higher grades.
 The CAC price guide assigns a value of $780, and a higher bid would not surprise us.
 Housed in PCGS Gen 6.0 (2015-2020) holder with CAC approval.
 PCGS #4887

 Barber 10C 1905O 10C 1905-O